- Prayer and Worship

 Bishop Edgar de Cunha

-On Wednesday, Thursday, and Friday morning (July 27, 28, and 29), catechetical sessions are held in your language throughout the city.
+On Wednesday, Thursday, and Friday (January 23, 24 and 25), catechetical sessions are held in your language throughout the city.
 You will be assigned to a location near your accommodation site.
 Each WYD catechetical session will be based on the WYD theme for that day and will begin with warm-up activities for the pilgrims (called “animation”).
 A bishop who speaks your language will offer a presentation on the WYD themes, and conclude with a Eucharistic liturgy.
 These sessions are a great opportunity to meet other pilgrims from around the world who speak your language, to hear from a bishop who is passionate about the Gospel, and to experience the Sacrament of Reconciliation, which is often offered on-site there.
 These are the core formation experiences of World Youth Day – and are not to be missed.

-On Thursday afternoon (July 28), World Youth Day pilgrims will welcome Pope Francis to Krakow at the Papal Welcome Ceremony.
-Since this will be held in Blonia Park, the same venue in which the Opening Mass on Tuesday (July 26) was held, you will have an idea of what to expect and how to arrive there.
+On Thursday afternoon (Jan 24), World Youth Day pilgrims will welcome Pope Francis to Panama City at the Papal Welcome Ceremony.
+Since this will be held on the Cinta Costera, the same venue in which the Opening Mass on Tuesday (Jan 22) was held, you will have an idea of what to expect and how to arrive there.
 It is anticipated that the pope will speak in languages other than English, so be sure to bring your radio and headphones so that you can listen to the simultaneous translation.

-All World Youth Day participants will take part in praying the Via Crucis (The Way of the Cross) on Friday evening (July 29) in Blonia Park.
-Since this event is being held in Blonia Park, you will (at this gathering) have a good sense of transportation and location of necessary services in the area.
+All World Youth Day participants will take part in praying the Via Crucis (The Way of the Cross) on Friday evening (January 25).
+Since this event is being held on the Cinta Costera, you will (at this gathering) have a good sense of transportation and location of necessary services in the area.
 Past experience tells us that the crowds for this event are not as heavy as the previous night; however, there is no guarantee and it is advised to exercise caution (as at the Papal Welcoming Ceremony) regarding space, belongings, and other pilgrims.
 This event may be carried out in a language other than English, so once again, it is important to bring a radio and headphones.

-On Saturday (July 30), the World Youth Day pilgrims will make their way to the “Campus Miseracordia” vigil site at Brzegi (due east of the Krakow city center) by public transportation, on foot, or a combination of both.
+On Saturday (January 26), the World Youth Day pilgrims will make their way to the vigil site (location TBA) by public transportation, on foot, or a combination of both.
 Be sure to have a clear plan for getting to the vigil site.
-Remember that you only need to take with you what you need for Saturday and Sunday (July 30 and 31).
+Remember that you only need to take with you what you need for Saturday and Sunday (January 26 and 27).
 Either en route to or as you enter the vigil site, you will receive a packet of food for the next 24 hours.
 Make sure you do not eat all of your food on Saturday (it happens more than you’d expect).

-On Sunday morning (July 31), Pope Francis will preside at the World Youth Day Closing Mass at the “Campus Misericordia” in Brezgi.
+On Sunday morning (January 27), Pope Francis will preside at the World Youth Day Closing Mass at the Vigil Site.
 All of the Catholic faithful in the host country are welcome to attend the Closing Mass.
 So do not be surprised if that little bit of open space near your group is filled by the time Mass begins.
 In fact, rather than looking at the new people as interlopers, treat them as guests and invite them into your area with hospitality and graciousness.

 One way of celebrating cultural exchange is by trading items with others.
 This is especially fun if you bring or make items to trade such as prayer cards, crosses, buttons, stickers, decorated clothespins, bandanas, hats, shirts, and so forth.
 These items can represent your local parish, diocese, or movement, your local community, your state, or even your country.
 Some people give away their items, but most try to bargain an exchange for items that other pilgrims want to trade.